satanas/turpial-website/README.md

 ## Install ##

 1. Clone the repo
-2. Run the command (inside from the files folder): npm install
+2. Run `bundle install`
-3. Run the command: grunt watch
+3. Run `bundle exec jekyll serve`
-4. On another terminal run the command: jekyll serve
-5. On your browser go to: http://localhost:4000
+4. On your browser go to: http://localhost:4000

 If you need extra documentation about this theme, please go to [here](http://obaez.com/dentistsmile-docs/).